 - If any lot is not paid for and removed in accordance with the provisions of the Conditions of Sale, then the Auctioneers may, without prejudice to any other right they have, remove, store and insure the lot/s at the expense of the defaulting buyer.
 A contingency storage charge of £10 per lot per week for small lots and £30 per lot per week for furniture lots will come into effect 14 days after the date of sale.
 If after the expiry of fourteen days from the date of the sale, the purchaser is still in default, the Auctioneers may resell the lot/s, either by public auction or private contract.
 The purchaser, making such default, shall be liable for any deficiency arising from such resale and for resulting expenses.
 Any surplus arising shall belong to the auctioneer.

-- i) Any lot(s) purchased online directly via www.gildings.co.uk Live Bidding will attract an additional charge for this service in the sum of 3% of the hammer price plus VAT at the current rate.
+- i) Any lot(s) purchased online directly via www.gildings.co.uk Live Bidding will not attract any additional surcharge.
 In completing the bidder registration via gildings.co.uk and providing your registered bank card details and unless alternative arrangements are agreed with Gildings Limited you; (i) authorise Gildings Limited, if they so wish, to charge the debit card given in part or full payment, including all fees, for items successfully purchased in the sale via gildings.co.uk, and (ii) confirm that you are authorised to provide these debit card details to Gildings Limited through gildings.co.uk and agree that Gildings Limited are entitled to ship the goods to the cardholder’s name and cardholder’s address provided in fulfilment of the sale.

 ii) Any lot(s) purchased online through the ATG Media Live Auction facility www.the-saleroom.com will attract an additional charge for this service in the sum of 4.95% of the hammer price plus VAT at the current rate.
 In completing the bidder registration on www.the-saleroom.com and providing your registered bank card details and unless alternative arrangements are agreed with Gildings Limited you; (i) authorise Gildings Limited, if they so wish, to charge the debit card given in part or full payment, including all fees, for items successfully purchased in the sale via the-saleroom.com, and (ii) confirm that you are authorised to provide these debit card details to Gildings Limited through www.the-saleroom.com and agree that Gildings Limited are entitled to ship the goods to the cardholder’s name and cardholder’s address provided in fulfilment of the sale.